luquelab/pyCapsid/README.md

 ## Documentation
 pyCapsid's documentation is available as a GitHub-pages website accessible at <https://luquelab.github.io/pyCapsid/>.
 The documentation's source files are located in this repository at <https://github.com/luquelab/pyCapsid/tree/main/docs>.

-## Examples
+## Examples and Tutorials
-We recommend using this [Colab notebook](https://colab.research.google.com/github/luquelab/pyCapsid/blob/main/notebooks/pyCapsid_colab_notebook.ipynb) as the simplest way to use pyCapsid.
+The online [Colab notebook](https://colab.research.google.com/github/luquelab/pyCapsid/blob/main/notebooks/pyCapsid_colab_notebook.ipynb) contains a default example in the Quick-start guide, which is the simplest way to get started using pyCapsid.
-Example notebooks are provided in the [notebooks folder](https://github.com/luquelab/pyCapsid/tree/main/notebooks).
-An accompanying tutorial is provided in the documentation.

-### Tutorial Videos
+The online documentation includes a page with [tutorials](https://luquelab.github.io/pyCapsid/tutorial/).

 The [pyCapsid YouTube playlist](https://www.youtube.com/playlist?list=PLoqX8Gr-Q1jaDwF8phzP2MfVsMw71IdOt) includes video tutorials with instructions on using the Colab notebook and visualizing the results in ChimeraX.

 ## Github Repository
-The Github Repository of this project: [https://github.com/luquelab/pyCapsid](https://github.com/luquelab/pyCapsid)
+The GitHub repository's URL address for pyCapsid is <https://github.com/luquelab/pyCapsid>.

 ## Project History
 This is an evolving repository